-- Start genuinely being happy for others. – The more beauty you find in someone else’s journey, the less you’ll want to compare it to your own.
+- Start being genuinely happy for others. – The more beauty you sincerely find in someone else’s journey, the less you’ll want to compare it directly to your own.

 - Start being more tolerant of those who see things differently. – Remember, love and kindness begets love and kindness.
 The way we love people we disagree with is the best evidence of what we really believe about ourselves.

 - Start letting grace have the last word. – We’ll only lose the arguments our pride insists on winning.
 When it’s more important to win arguments than love people, we need to start all over again with our faith and priorities.

 - Start giving without expectations. – You will end up very disappointed if you expect people will always do for you as you do for them.
 Not everyone has the same heart as you.
 Which is why you sometimes must give twice as much without expectations to eventually get something better than you ever imagined.
 It’s about the long-term, big picture.
 The fact that you can plant a seed and it becomes a flower, share a bit of knowledge and it becomes another’s, smile at someone and give them hope, is proof that generosity works wonders behind the scenes.
 So…

 - Start being the difference you want to see in the world. – Honestly, you were born with the ability to change someone’s life.
 Don’t ever waste it.
 Be kind.
 Be present.
 Be someone who makes a difference.
 What you give to another person is really what you give to yourself.
 When you treat others with love, you learn that you are lovable too.